-Pornography addiction destroys lives; not only the lives of the person who is using it but also the lives of those that surround them.
+Pornography addiction destroys lives; not only the life of the person who is using it but also the lives of those around.

 The person who uses pornography is already hurting but chooses to seek momentary pleasure.
 If that person was taught self love, the less he or she will need the addiction.
 Obviously at times it will be hard but the reward is permanent as the person reclaims his or herself and is no longer subjugated to abuse.

 Sometimes those who surround them may or not contribute to the addiction.
-However, let us not forget that at the end it is a personal choice.
+However, at the end of the day, it’s a personal choice.
 It is hard for a person with low self esteem to make a beneficial personal choice; regardless it wouldn’t be right to blame others for their actions.
 In order to overcome the addiction one has to start taking control of life.

 With pornography we are exhausting our energy.
 Esoteric science teaches us how the seed is the life force, and when we throw that away there is a high price to pay.
 Our bodies consist of 7 glands, when we abuse ourselves sexually we block those glands resulting in mental problems, spiritual and physiological problems such as prostate cancer, bipolar, early Alzheimer’s, early loss of libido, frequent infections, etc.

-Esoteric & Tantric believe in the channeling of sexual energy.
+Esoterism & Tantra believe in the channeling of sexual energy.
 It is not about denying but fulfilling our passion in a way that promotes balance and creates energy and bonding.